 Editor’s Note: We asked authors of Original Investigations to provide short plain-language summaries that would briefly summarize what inspired their study, the basic approach taken, what was learned, and why it matters.
 We hope our readers will find this valuable in helping them keep up with the latest research in the field of nephrology.
-From the January 2020 issue:
+From January 2020 [the entire issue is temporarily FREE]:

 From the authors: Cardiac dysfunction is associated with adverse outcomes in hemodialysis patients.
 This sub-study of a randomized trial evaluated the effect of lung-ultrasound-guided dry-weight reduction on left and right heart chamber dimensions as well as systolic and diastolic function in clinically euvolemic hypertensive hemodialysis patients.
 The active intervention group’s volume removal was guided by lung ultrasound (US-B lines) and the usual care group was treated using standard-of-care processes that did not include acquisition of lung ultrasound data.
 After 8-weeks half of patients in the active group and 14% of those in the usual care group had reductions in their dry-weight.
 Inferior vena cava diameter, as well as left and right atrial dimensions fell more in the active group.
 This was accompanied by a greater decrease in left ventricular filling pressures in the active compared to the usual care group.
 In multivariable analysis US-B line reduction was associated with reductions in LV filling pressures.
 Use of lung-ultrasound data to guide fluid removal on hemodialysis may represent an effective strategy for optimizing identification of dry-weight.

 Extravascular Lung Water Assessment by Ultrasound to Guide Dry Weight Changes: Ready for Prime Time? by Rajiv Agarwal et al [FREE]